denoland/std/shockwave/README.md

 IDs for gathering statistics on shockwaves that were created from within this shockwave.
 The shockwave task is not counted as a task itself, but all its individual components are used in statistics.

+## TODO

+Reducer / clean up functions, which trigger when the job has completed, and are streamed in the results of the execution

+Implement map reduce using the amplifier actions as group boundaries

+Set multiple types of functions and reducers that we want to run as a shockwave

+reduce( result[] ) that processes all the results of the shockwave.
+This should stream in the results, so that it can begin processing as soon as the first result is available

+reduceInOrder( orderedResults[] ) stream in the results in the invocation order